ptifur/javascript-practice/readme.md

 ## JavaScript practice project

-Display random letters.
+Display random letters

-Type them on your keyboard to practice typing.
+Type them on your keyboard to practice typing

 ## What I expect to learn in this project